sirixdb/sirix/README.md

 Other modules are currently not available (namely the GUI, the distributed package) due to dependencies to processing.org which isn't available from a maven repository and other dependencies.

-## Technical details
+##Technical details and Features

+[![Build Status](https://travis-ci.org/JohannesLichtenberger/sirix.png)](https://travis-ci.org/JohannesLichtenberger/sirix)

 The architecture supports the well known ACID-properties (durability currently isn't guaranted if the transaction crashes) and Snapshot Isolation through MVCC which in turn supports N-reading transactions in parallel to currently 1-write transaction without any locking.
 Supporting N-write transactions is in the works as well as the current work on indexes to support a Brackit binding which in turn supports XQuery and the XQuery Update Facility.
 The CoW-approach used for providing Snapshot Isolation through MVCC is especially well suited for flash-disks (sequential writes and random reads).
 We support several well known versioning strategies (incremental, differential, full).

-The GUI provides interactive visualizations of the differences between either 2 or more versions of a resource in Sirix.
-Please have a look into my master-thesis for screenshots.

-Some examples of the Java-API and the Brackit binding to use XQuery and the XQuery Update Facility (with temporal extensions) are explained in the wiki.
-Stay tuned for a maven bundle with examples and more elaborate examples.

-Sirix will be nothing without interested developers (contributors).
-Any kind of contribution is highly welcome.
-Once a few (regular) contributors are found, we will create an organization for Sirix on github.

-Note that it is a "fork" of Treetank (http://treetank.org / http://github.com/disy/treetank) which goes back to its roots and specializes on handling tree-structured data.

-[![Build Status](https://travis-ci.org/JohannesLichtenberger/sirix.png)](https://travis-ci.org/JohannesLichtenberger/sirix)

-##Features

-The main features are:
+The main features in a nutshell are:
+* import of differences between a resource stored in Sirix and a new version thereof in the form of an XML-document, another Sirix resource or in the future a JSON-document
-* it provides a diff-algorithm to import differences between two XML-documents (I've also imported a small set of sorted wikipedia articles by their revision-timestamps and a predefined time interval which is used to decide when to store a new revision)
+(for instance we imported two versions of an AST, a small set of sorted Wikipedia articles by revision-timestamps and a predefined time interval which is used to decide when to store a new revision)
-* an ID-based diff-algorithm which detects differences between two revisions/versions of a single resource (for instance used for interactive visualizations thereof)
+* an ID-based diff-algorithm which detects differences between two revisions/versions of a single resource in Sirix (for instance used by interactive visualizations thereof)
-* several well known versioning strategies which might adapt themselves in the future according to different workloads
-=> thus any revision can be simply serialized, queried...
+* several well known versioning strategies which might adapt themselves in the future according to different workloads => thus any revision can simply be serialized, queried...
-* supports indexes (whereas I'm currently working on more sophisticated typed, user defined or "learned" CoW B+-indexes -- also needs to be integrated into the Brackit-binding)
+* supports indexes (whereas we are currently working on more sophisticated typed, user defined or "learned" CoW B+-indexes -- also needs to be integrated into the Brackit-binding)
 * supports XQuery (through Brackit(.org))
 * supports the XQuery Update Facility (through Brackit(.org))
 * supports temporal axis as for instance all-time::, past::, past-or-self::, future::, future-or-self::, first::, last::, next::, previous:: as well as extended functions, as for instance doc(xs:string, xs:int) to specify a revision to restore with the second argument.
-* Path rewrite optimizations are added to support the Brackit-binding
+* Path rewrite optimizations for the descendant::- and descendant-or-self:: axis to support the Brackit-binding
 * a GUI incorporates several views which are visualizing either a single revision or the differences between two or more revisions of a resource (an XML-document imported into the native format in Sirix)